 - Section F is about the quality of their life.
-These questions are only asked on comprehensive assessments, but it is okay to ask these questions more frequently. - Please include preferences in the care plan! - Surveyors ask many of these questions when interviewing residents.
+These questions are only asked on comprehensive assessments, but it is okay to ask these questions more frequently. - Please include preferences in the care plan! - Review and take into consideration how the resident answered D0700 Social Isolation. - Surveyors ask many of these questions when interviewing residents.
 Get there before they do!